Everton's new ground shortlisted in Euro 2028 bid

 Everton's new stadium is one of 14 venues in the UK and Republic of Ireland's bid dossier for hosting Euro 2028.

-The Bramley-Moore Dock stadium, which is still being built, is set to be completed in 2024.
+The Everton Stadium, which is still being built, is set to be completed in 2024.

 Belfast's new Casement Park Stadium is also on the shortlist, although work has not yet started on the site.